Appalachian dulcimer: Construction and form

 Organologically, the Appalachian dulcimer is a plucked box-zither; it is considered to be a folk instrument.
 Appalachian dulcimers are traditionally constructed of wood, and early instruments were typically made all of one wood, using wood commonly found in the particular area of the mountains where the builder lived.
-More recently guitar aesthetics and construction ideals have been applied, with a tone wood such as spruce or cedar preferred for the top of the soundbox.
+More recently, guitar aesthetics and construction ideals have been applied, with a tone wood such as spruce or cedar preferred for the top of the soundbox.
 A harder wood, such as mahogany or rosewood, will be used for the back, sides, and neck, and a hardwood such as rosewood, maple, or ebony is used for the fingerboard.
 As the modern dulcimer arose in America, and the bulk of them are still made there, American hardwoods such as walnut, oak, cherry, and apple are also still frequently employed by makers.

-As with many folk instruments the Appalachian dulcimer has been made—and continues to be made—in many shapes, sizes, and variations in construction details; however, certain forms have proven more popular than others, and tended to predominate.
+As with many folk instruments, the Appalachian dulcimer has been made – and continues to be made – in many shapes, sizes, and variations in construction details; however, certain forms have proven more popular than others, and tend to predominate.
 The general format has a long narrow soundbox, with the "neck" centered in the soundbox and running the length of the instrument.
-Typical instruments are 70–100 cm (27 1/2–39 1/2 in.) long; 16–19 cm (6 1/2–7 1/2 in) wide at the widest bout; and the soundbox has a uniform depth of about 5–6 cm (2–2.5 in).
+Typical instruments are 70–100 cm (27 1/2–39 1/2 in.) long, 16–19 cm (6 1/2–7 1/2 in) wide at the widest bout, and the soundbox has a uniform depth of about 5–6 cm (2–2.5 in).
 The top of the fingerboard sits about 1.25 cm (1/2 in) above the top of the soundbox.
 The soundbox will typically have from two to four soundholes, two in the lower bout and two in the upper bout.
 These take various shapes, with traditional favorites being a heart, or the traditional "f-hole" of the violin, but makers frequently personalize their instruments with their own unique soundhole shapes.